 If you are foreclosed upon, your rights to occupy the property will be governed by local and state law, but your lender will likely start eviction proceedings quickly.
 Always check with your mortgage company on any options that may be available, such as the potential to lease the home or relocation assistance.

 No. There are options available that may help you avoid foreclosure, so walking away from your property is not a good choice.
 If you are no longer able to afford your mortgage and would like to leave, you may be eligible for a Short Sale or a Mortgage Release (Deed-in-Lieu of Foreclosure).
 Or you may be able to lease the property for a period of time with the Mortgage Release program.
 If you abandon your property, you may not qualify for assistance and you will not be able to get a Fannie Mae mortgage to purchase a home for at least 7 years.

 Foreclosures are very damaging to your credit and may impact your credit rating for as long as seven to ten years.
 A foreclosure can make it difficult to get a loan for a future home purchase or college expenses, get a major credit card, or it may even potentially affect future employment (many employers screen for credit as a part of a background check).
 In addition, when you are able to get credit, your interest rates will likely be higher.
-Avoid foreclosure—speak to your mortgage company, contact a Fannie Mae Mortgage Help Center, or call the Homeowner's HOPE™ Hotline at 1-888-995-HOPE (4673).
+Avoid foreclosure—speak to your mortgage company, contact the Fannie Mae Mortgage Help Network, or call the Homeowner's HOPE™ Hotline at 1-888-995-HOPE (4673).